This site requires JavaScript to be fully operational. Please activate JavaScript in your browser to access.

 For children OSC provides:

-• safety and security with care provided by experienced, trained and qualified staff
+• Safety and security with care provided by experienced, trained and qualified staff

-• a range of activities and play equipment all different from, but complementary to, the school curriculum
+• A range of activities and play equipment all different from, but complementary to, the school curriculum

-• the opportunity to socialise and play with other children
+• The opportunity to socialise and play with other children

 • Access to social, leisure, rest, recreational, cultural and play in terms of their rights under Article 31 of the UNCRC